Close Menu

 You need to follow the following steps:

-1. Apply online, you need to provide ID proof such as a UK passport, address proof such as a letter from a school, or any existing bank statement.
+1. Apply online.
+You need to provide ID proof, such as a UK passport, and address proof, such as a letter from a school or any existing bank statement.
 You may be asked to provide proof of address for the last three years.

-3. If you don’t have your documents that can prove your identity then you may require to apply using your parent’s documents.
+3. If you don’t have your documents that can prove your identity, then you may be required to apply using your parents’ documents.

 8 Best Bank Accounts for Teens UK